 Examine the company’s recruiting practices.

-Learn about the company culture and find out if there are employee programs in place to help foster an equitable and inclusive culture.
+Learn about the company culture and find out if there are employee programs in place to help foster a culture of belonging for all employees.

 Sample Questions